kanwren/nixfiles/README.md

   - Note that the bulk of the hardware configurations specific to `hecate` are in `flake.nix`, including [nixos-hardware](https://github.com/NixOS/nixos-hardware/) modules and[ `hardware-configuration.nix`](hecate/hardware-configuration.nix).
 - [`home/`](hecate/home/): Configurations for [home-manager](https://github.com/nix-community/home-manager/)
   - [`default.nix`](hecate/home/default.nix) is the configuration root
-  - Each subdirectory is for configuring a different program/service
+  - Any other files are for `hecate`-specific config on top of the top-level configs
 - [`i18n/`](hecate/i18n/): Language, input, and internationalization options
 - [`networking/`](hecate/networking/): Wireless and firewall settings
 - [`nix/`](hecate/nix/): Nix- and nixpkgs-related settings